-Our stories are distributed to and by our more than 140 media partners, including the Associated Press, at no cost to those news organizations.
+Our stories are distributed to and by our more than 140 media partners around New England at no cost to those news organizations.

 The work of our newsroom has received 95 accolades from the Maine Press Association since 2015, and the New England Newspaper & Press Association has bestowed our newsroom with its prestigious Publick Occurrences Award five times.
 Our newsroom has received four accolades from the National Newspaper Association Foundation and two from Report for America.
 The Monitor’s reporters have also been a finalist for accolades presented by the Institute for Nonprofit News, the New England Emmy Awards (two), Local Independent Online News Publishers (three), the Livingston Awards, and the American Bar Association’s Silver Gavel Awards.

 The Maine Public Health Association heralded our newsroom for our coverage of the COVID-19 pandemic in 2020 and singled out Rose Lundy for her “significant contribution” to Maine by reporting on the state’s public healthcare in 2022.
 The Maine Press Association recognized Samantha Hogan as the state’s Journalist of the Year in 2021.

 The Maine Center for Public Interest Reporting, which operates The Maine Monitor, is a registered 501(c)(3) nonprofit.
 To support our work by a tax-deductible donation, click here.